 Independence that would set in motion freedoms that I would take for granted when I was born a little over 200 years later.

 When I think of celebrating the Fourth of July, often what comes to mind are the parades.
 And of family and friends gathering to enjoy an outdoor celebration filled with barbecued foods and the sweet taste of watermelon.
-And the culmination of the evening fireworks.
+Also the culmination of the evening fireworks.

 This year I will be spending the Fourth at my home in Roanoke, Virginia tending to our new puppy.